 No prepayment fees, so you can repay early

 Potentially expensive borrowing source if you pay the highest rates

 It can take seven days to receive funds after you apply

 SoFi has relatively low rates and no origination fee.
 But it requires a credit score of at least 680, making it harder for those with fair credit to obtain a personal loan.
-That said, if your credit score is high enough, factors like your work history and your income can help you secure those lower rates.
-APRs range from 5.99% to 20.91%.
+That said, if your credit score is high enough, factors like your work history and your income can help you secure the low rates SoFi offers.
+Fixed APRs range from 5.99% to 18.83% (with autopay).